MichalLytek/typegraphql-prisma/Readme.md

 npm i -D typegraphql-prisma
 ```

-Futhermore, `typegraphql-prisma`  requires Prisma 2 to work properly, so please install Prisma dependencies if you don't have it already installed:
+Furthermore, `typegraphql-prisma`  requires Prisma 2 to work properly, so please install Prisma dependencies if you don't have it already installed:

 ```sh
 npm i -D @prisma/cli